TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 The `@media` directive has several media types.
 They describe the device on which the document is displayed.

 - `all`.
 All devices.
-It is set automatically if no other type is specified.
+It is set automatically if no other type is specified
 - `screen`.
 Devices with screens.
-For example, phones and laptops.
+For example, phones and laptops
 - `print`.
 Devices with preview and print functions.
-The same as printers.
+The same as printers
 - `speech`.
 Devices with speech synthesis.
 For example, screen readers and voice assistants.

 The `speech` media type may be interesting from the point of view of accessibility.
 So far it is not supported by browsers.
 It used to be supported by Opera browser on Presto engine but stopped after switching to Blink.